Pointwise and correlation bounds on Dedekind sums over small subgroups: Introduction

 we define the {\it Dedekind sum\/}

 where

-Historically, the Dedekind sums appeared in the context of modular forms to describe the transformation formula for the Dedekind eta function~\cite{RGr}.
-Since the seminal works of Vardi~\cite{Var1,Var2}, it is known that the distribution of the ratio $\ss(c,d)/\log d$ converges to the Cauchy distribution when averaged over pairs $\gcd(c,d)=1$ and $1\leq d \leq D$, see also~\cite{BaSh,Hick}.
-In particular, Dedekind sums are relatively small on average but can also seldomly take very large values which are responsible for the asymptotic of the moments, see, for instance,~\cite{CFKS, Gir1, Gir2} and references therein.
-Both the study of the distribution of values of Dedekind sums~\cite{ABH,BD} as well as the study of restricted averages of Dedekind sums~\cite{MST} regained a lot of interest in recent years, in particular due to their applications to the analysis of some number theoretic algorithms.
+Historically, Dedekind sums appeared in the context of modular forms to describe the transformation formula for the Dedekind eta function~\cite{RGr}.
+Since the seminal works of Vardi~\cite{Var1,Var2}, it is known that the distribution of the ratio $\ss(a,b)/\log b$ converges to the Cauchy distribution when averaged over pairs $\gcd(a,b)=1$ and $1\leq b \leq B$, with $B\to \infty$, see also~\cite{BaSh,Hick}.
+In particular, Dedekind sums are relatively small on average, but can also seldom take very large values which are responsible for the asymptotic of the moments, see, for instance,~\cite{CFKS, Gir1, Gir2} and references therein.
+Both the study of the distribution of values of Dedekind sums~\cite{ABH,BD} as well as the study of restricted averages of Dedekind sums~\cite{MST,MST2} regained a lot of interest in recent years, in particular due to their applications to the analysis of some number theoretic algorithms.
 Let us also mention that Lemke Oliver and Soundararajan~\cite{L-OSound} have discovered a very interesting link between Dedekind sums and the distribution of primes.

+We first observe that by the Cauchy--Schwarz inequality, we have the following trivial bound:

-Here we are interested in the bounds on the sums $\ss(\lambda,p)$ depending on the multiplicative order of $\lambda$ modulo a prime $p$.
-This question is motivated by the established in~\cite{Lou1,Lou2,LoMu1,LoMu2} connection with the second moments of Dirichlet $L$-functions $L(1, \chi)$ over multiplicative characters $\chi$ of a given order.
-We recall that studying the distribution of values of $L(1, \chi)$ is a central problem in number theory, see, for example~\cite{AMMP, GS-1, GS, Lee19} and references therein.
+Here we are interested in non-trivial bounds on the sums $\ss(\lambda,p)$ depending on the multiplicative order of $\lambda$ modulo a prime $p$.
+In particular, this question is motivated by the connection with the second moments of Dirichlet $L$-functions $L(1, \chi)$ over multiplicative characters $\chi$ of a given order, as established in~\cite{Lou1,Lou2,LoMu1,LoMu2}.
+A link between the size of $\ss(a,b)$ and the order of $a$ modulo $b$ was first established by Louboutin in \cite[Lemma~6]{Lou1}, which implies that for an odd